francesco-innocenti/francesco-innocenti.github.io/_posts/2024-09-19-Thermodynamic-Natural-Gradient.md

 x \sim \mathcal{N}(A^{-1}b, \beta^{-1}A^{-1})
 $$

-where we see that the mean of this distribution $\color{blue}A^{-1}b$ is the solution of the linear system $Ax = b$.
+where we see that the mean of this distribution $$\color{blue}A^{-1}b$$ is the solution of the linear system $Ax = b$.
-Without showing the maths, the authors derive the SDE for NGD with their approximations, meaning that the average of that process should give an estimate of the NG.
+Without showing the maths, the authors basically derive an SDE for NGD with the approximations mentioned above.

+Given this, they then employ a very clever hybrid hardware setup.
+They first use a GPU to compute the loss gradient and approximate Fisher, which communicates with an SPU to run the process dynamics to equilibrium to get an estimate of the natural gradient.
 They point out that in practice they don't need to wait for convergence but can take samples after some time steps $T$ without significantly affecting performance.
 Nicely, they also note that if one chooses the gradient at time 0 to be the loss gradient, one can interpolate between SGD and NGD as a function of $t$.

-TODO!

-## Empirical results
+## 💻 Empirical results

 The authors first run a few simulations to validate their theoretical complexity calculations, showing that (as predicted) the cost of TNGD scales well with the number of parameters $N$ but badly with the output dimension $d_{out}$ compared to